gkgkgkgk/ApolloSim/notes.md

 ### BRDFs for Materials
 What is a BRDF?
 A BRDF, or Bidirectional Reflectance Distribution Function, is a four dimensional function that defines how light reflects off of an opaque surface.
 A BRDF is a subset of a BSDF, or Bidirectional Surface Distribution Function.
 We only need the BRDF because we only care about how light is reflected back into the sensor.
 A BRDF considers the incoming light direction and the outgoing light direction.
 In addition, it takes into account the incident irradiance of the light source, as well as the reflected radiance of the material.
 In order to use the BRDF in the simulation, I need to get the incident angle of the light (relative to the surface normal) and the observation angle (from the detectors point of view).
 The BRDF function will determine the amount of light that the sensor gets back.
 Interestingly, there are various BRDF libraries, such as [this one](https://cdfg.csail.mit.edu/wojciech/brdfdatabase).

+### Oren-Nayar light model
+The Oren-Nayar light model is a diffuse relfection model that uses a Gaussian distribution to calculate the reflectance of a rough surface, given a the incoming/outgoing angles and the surface roughness.

 ### Characterizing LIDAR Noise
 What defines the noise in the LIDAR data?
 Mainly, the intensity of the point values is what causes noise in a LIDSAR simulation.
 Raydrop happens when the intensity of a point is reduced to zero, which means that that inital laser beam never returns to the sensor [see LIDARsim].
 Let's say we define a BRDF, which is an equation that returns the total reflectance of light given the incoming and outgoing light direction for a given material.